 (i) Fire Cisterns.

-• Fire Cisterns Required: Fire cisterns shall be provided in planned building areas which are not served by hydrants, unless the Fire Authority has recommended and the approval authority has approved an alternative fire protection water supply system.
+• Fire Cisterns Required: Fire cisterns shall be provided in areas which are not served by hydrants, unless an alternative fire protection water supply that complies with NFPA standards is approved.
+All currently recognized water supplies may be considered when determining the need for and the placement of new water storage sites.

-• Construction Standards: Construction of fire cisterns shall be in accordance with the approved plans and conform to the requirements of the NFPA standard on water supplies for suburban and rural fire fighting.
+• Construction Standards: Construction of fire cisterns shall be in accordance with the approved plans and the requirements of NFPA 1142.

-• Design Standards for Subdivisions with More than One Cistern: For subdivisions where more than one fire cistern is required, fire cisterns shall meet the requirements of the NFPA standards for water supplies for suburban and rural fire fighting.
-For this type of subdivision, fire cisterns shall be designed for the largest building allowed by zoning in the worst case hazard and construction class.
+• Design Standards for Subdivisions with More than One Cistern: For subdivisions where more than one fire cistern is required, fire cisterns shall meet the requirements of NFPA 1142.For this type of subdivision, fire cisterns shall be designed for the largest building allowed by zoning in the worst case hazard and construction class.

-• Design Standards for Subdivisions with One Cistern: For subdivisions where only one fire cistern is required, the minimum capacity of the fire cistern shall meet the requirements of the NFPA standards on water supplies for suburban and rural fire fighting, or shall have a total capacity equal to 300 gallons for each acre within the subdivision plus 3,000 gallons per dwelling unit, whichever is greater.
+• Design Standards for Subdivisions with One Cistern: For subdivisions where only one fire cistern is required, the minimum capacity of the fire cistern shall meet the requirements of NFPA 1142or shall have a total capacity equal to 300 gallons for each acre within the subdivision plus 3,000 gallons per dwelling unit, whichever is greater.

-• Cistern Turnaround: A dedicated turnaround shall be placed no more than 50 feet from a fire cistern, and the standpipe shall be within 8 feet of the nearest usable portion of the dedicated right-of-way or approved easement, unless otherwise recommended by the applicable Fire Authority and approved by the approval authority.
+• Cistern Turnaround: A dedicated turnaround shall be placed no more than 50 feet from a fire cistern, and the standpipe shall be within 8 feet of the nearest usable portion of the dedicated right-of-way or approved easement, unless otherwise recommended by the Fire Authority.

-• Easements Required: Fire cistern easements shall be provided and dedicated to the appropriate fire department to afford accessibility of the cistern from a public road.
+• Easements Required: Cistern easements shall be provided and dedicated to the appropriate Fire District at the time of platting to afford accessibility of the cistern from a public road.
 Easements shall be of sufficient size to facilitate maintenance.

 (ii) Dry Hydrants.

 • Use of Dry Hydrants: Dry hydrants may be provided in combination with fire cisterns or other approved fire protection water supply systems.
-Plans for dry hydrants shall be submitted to the Fire Authority for recommendation and approved by the approval authority.
+Plans for dry hydrants shall be submitted to the Fire District, or the County when located outside the boundaries of a Fire District, for approval and be identified on the final plat and/or site development plan.

-• Construction Standards: Construction and installation of dry hydrants shall be in accordance with the approved plans and conform to the requirements of the NFPA standards on water supplies for suburban and rural fire fighting.
+• Construction Standards: Construction and installation of dry hydrants shall comply with the approved plans and requirements of NFPA 1142.

 • Accessible: Dry hydrants shall be located to be accessible under all weather conditions.